Tenant Inflicted Property Damage In Massachusetts

 • Landlord Responsibilities: Inspect the property before and after tenants move in.
 Take pictures or videos to document the property’s condition.

-• Property Management Practices: Talk often with tenants.
-Please encourage them to report issues early.
+• Property Management Practices: Talk to renters a lot.
+Please tell them to report problems right away.

 Practical Tips for Maintaining Rental Property

-Taking care of your rental property matters.
-Here are practical tips to help with maintenance:
+It’s important to take care of your rental home.
+Here are some useful tips to help with upkeep:

-• Property Upkeep: Keep communication open with tenants so they feel comfortable reporting issues.
-Quick action can stop minor problems from growing.
+• Property Upkeep: Keep the lines of communication open with renters so they feel free to report problems.
+You can stop small problems from getting worse by acting quickly.

 Utilizing Lease Agreements for Damage Control